 Harnessing the Power of “Near Me” for Alcohol Marketers

 According to Google, in the last two years “near me” mobile searches have grown over 500%.
 And yet, alcohol marketers have been slow to embrace and adopt “local search” as a competitive advantage in driving both on and off-premise sales.
-Instead of harnessing this growing power, the default mode of cutting checks for below-the-line marketing and advertising dollars to distributors is still the norm.
+Today, local search marketing is left entirely in the hands of individual end retailers, many of whom are not equipped to do so very effectively.
+As a result, when a user searches for “[Your alcohol Category / Brand] Near Me”, there is very little consistency to the quality of the advertising and user experience, if your brand even shows up at all.

 Migrating TV, Radio and Outdoor Media Budgets to “local search”